ocean-tracking-network/node-manager-training/_episodes/20_movers_notebooks.md

 `- [ ] - NAME load into vw_detections_yyyy_movers (`movers-4` notebook) **(:fish: put affected years here)**`

 `- [ ] - NAME load view detections into otn_detections_yyyy (movers-4 notebook) **(:fish: put affected years here)**`
+- Note: if not detections were promoted into detections_yyyy_movers please assign the ticket to OTN for trouble shooting.

 5. Run the `verify_otn_detections` cell to verify the `otn_detections_yyyy` tables.
 Check off the step in the Gitlab ticket.